ArnoldSchiller/playcard_app/README.md

 * **Flutter SDK**: Ensure you have Flutter installed.
 Follow the official Flutter installation guide: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)
 * **Android Studio / Android SDK**: For Android development, you'll need Android Studio and the Android SDK.
 * **Java Development Kit (JDK)**: This project is configured to use Java 17 for Android compilation.
 Please ensure you have JDK 17 installed and configured correctly.
 You can download OpenJDK from Adoptium: [https://adoptium.net/temurin/releases/](https://adoptium.net/temurin/releases/)
-* **Linux Build Dependencies (for Linux users)**:
-    For building and running the application on Linux, you need several development libraries.
-On Debian/Ubuntu-based systems, these can be installed with:
-    ```bash
-    sudo apt update
-    sudo apt install clang cmake ninja-build pkg-config libgtk-3-dev libappindicator3-dev
-    ```
-    Additionally, for media playback via `media_kit`, the **mpv development libraries** are required for building and the **mpv runtime library** for running the application.
-On Debian/Ubuntu-based systems, install:
-    ```bash
-    sudo apt install libmpv-dev # Required for building
-    # libmpv1 (or libmpv) is usually installed as a dependency or needed for runtime
-    ```
-    *(Note: Package names might vary on other Linux distributions.
-Refer to your distribution's documentation.)*

 ### Installation and Setup